salrashid123/tpm-kdf/README.md

 This CLI utilizes an TPM-based HMAC key as a basis to derive the KDF.

-Library basically overrides Hashicorp Vaults [kdf.CounterMode](github.com/hashicorp/vault/sdk/helper/kdf#CounterMode)
+Library basically overrides Canonical's  [go-kbkdf](https://github.com/canonical/go-kbkdf)

 ---